Governor of Oita Prefecture

 Mr. HIROSE Katsusada

 Congratulations to all of you who are beginning your studies at Ritsumeikan Asia Pacific University.
-I would like to take this opportunity to sincerely welcome all of you and your families to the APU community, whether you are here in Japan or somewhere else in the world.
+I would like to take this opportunity to sincerely welcome all of you, whether you came from within Japan or from another country or region, and all of your family members to this Entrance Ceremony.

-You have enrolled in a global university that is firmly rooted in the community, and I am certain that you will make lasting friendships and learn many things over the next several years as you study in APU’s multicultural environment, which attracts students from around 90 countries and regions and where you are always exposed to the latest trends in the world.
+You have enrolled in a global university that is firmly rooted in the community, and I am certain that you will make lasting friendships and learn many things as you study on APU’s multicultural campus, a place that attracts students from around 90 countries and regions and where you are always exposed to the latest trends in the world.
 The diversity of learning opportunities and the encounters you have at APU will help you grow as a person and develop the skills you need to carve out your future.

 I hope you will take an interest in what Oita has to offer, from its abundant natural beauty and history to its culture and unique local foods, as you proactively interact and deepen your ties with the people of the prefecture.
 I also hope that Oita will become your second home and that, one day, you will serve as bridges between people and regions as well as between Oita and the wider world.

-In closing, I would like to wish you all the best the luck, and I pray for the continued prosperity of Ritsumeikan Asia Pacific University.
+In closing, I would like to wish you all the best of luck, and I pray for the continued prosperity of Ritsumeikan Asia Pacific University.

 Mayor of Beppu City